HarperDB/documentation/docs/technical-details/reference/resource.md

 }
 ```

-Please see the [transaction documentation](transactions.md) for more information on how transactions work in HarperDB.
+Please see the [transaction documentation](transactions.md) for more information on how transactions work in Harper.

 ### Query